flox/flox-kind-demo/README.md

 ### Requirements

-Ensure you have either Podman or Docker installed on your system.

 Before creating the Kind cluster, you need to authenticate with GitHub Container Registry (GHCR) to pull the node image.

 **Authenticate with GitHub and Docker/Podman**: